 Terminal 5 — British Airways and Iberia

 Terminal 5 is the largest single-terminal building in the United Kingdom and handles the majority of British Airways flights.
-It opened in 2008 and has been expanded with satellite buildings T5B and T5C, connected by an automated transit system.
+It opened in 2008 and has since been expanded with the satellite buildings T5B and T5C, connected by an automated transit system.

 Airlines using Terminal 5: